 JSON Schema project.
 While the JSON Schema provides many different capabilities, it is typical to keep things

 There are a few different ways of getting Resources into your catalog.
-Using our Resource Import flow, you can import resources from cloud providers such as AWS or GCP.
+Using our Resource Import flow, you can import resources from cloud providers such as AWS, Azure Resources, or Google Cloud.
 However, this won't work for custom resource types – you'll have to use one of the following two methods.